RMFM 2024

 Abstract Submission

 Abstracts are requested for oral presentations in all areas of fluid mechanics.
 Oral presentations are a maximum of 10 minutes long with an additional 2 minutes for questions and discussion.
-As part of its educational mission, all talks at RMFM 2022 will be delivered by undergraduate, graduate, or postdoctoral researchers.
+As part of its educational mission, all talks at RMFM 2024 will be delivered by undergraduate, graduate, or postdoctoral researchers.

-Abstracts are limited to a 1300 character maximum and should be uploaded here by 11:59pm Mountain Time on Tuesday, July 26, 2022.
+Abstracts are limited to a 1300 character maximum and should be uploaded here by 11:59pm Mountain Time on Sunday, July 28, 2024.
 Abstract submissions must include the following components:

 • Title of abstract submission